jasonmccreary/tasty-brisket/README.md

 # Tasty Brisket 😋🍖
-An example repo for my LonghornPHP talk.
+Examples of using GitHub Actions for PHP projects.
+Live demo given at my LonghornPHP '21 talk.

 ## Branches
 Multiple branches were used during the repo.
 Here is a quick mapping: